Customize labels to support multiple languages

 After you have exported the customized entity or attribute text and had it translated, you can import the translated text strings in the Web application by using the

 ImportTranslation message (ImportTranslation Action or ImportTranslationRequest class).
 The file that you import must be a compressed file that contains the CrmTranslations.xml and the [Content_Types].xml file just as they were exported.

 After you import the completed translations, customized text appears for users who work in the languages that you had the text translated into.

-Because customization is supported only in the base language, you may be working in Dynamics 365 for Customer Engagement apps with the base language set as your language preference.
-To verify that the translated text appears, you must change your language preference for the Dynamics 365 for Customer Engagement apps user interface.
+Because customization is supported only in the base language, you may be working in Dynamics 365 Customer Engagement (on-premises) with the base language set as your language preference.
+To verify that the translated text appears, you must change your language preference for the Dynamics 365 Customer Engagement (on-premises) user interface.
 To perform additional customization work, you must change back to the base language.

 Manage languages for your organization